Properly configured email authentication is the first step to improving deliverability and open rates.

-Sending emails to address that bounce will harm your sender score and reputation with email providers, which is why it's important to validate your contacts.
-If you acquired contacts through a double opt-in method you don't need to validate them as they have already been verified through the double opt-in confirmation process (double opt-in is when a user has to confirm their email address after filling out a form or subscribing to your newsletter).
+Sending emails to address that bounce will harm your sender score and reputation with email providers, which is why it's important to verify your contact's email addresses.
+If you acquired contacts through a double opt-in method you don't need to validate as they have already been verified through the double opt-in confirmation process (double opt-in is when a user has to confirm their email address after filling out a form or subscribing to your newsletter).
 An email validation service will filter out fake, disposable, catch-all and spam trap email addresses.
 You can do a quick Google search for email list validation to find companies offering this service.
 Some email marketing platforms will do this for you automatically when you import your list, or offer this service for an additional fee.

 Don't send marketing emails to role or general email addresses, instead send to personal or business email addresses of individuals.